 In addition to peer-to-peer parliamentary strengthening operations and the promotion of inter-parliamentary cooperation, INTER PARES continuously develops knowledge on parliamentary development and provides online learning opportunities, hosted on the AGORA Portal for Parliamentary Development.

-The INTER PARES e-learning package will comprise six core courses on: legislative drafting; comparative law-making; oversight; representation; budgeting and committee work; as well as specialised courses on environmental protection and climate change, gender and youth.
+The INTER PARES e-learning package comprises six core courses on: legislative drafting; comparative law-making; oversight; representation; budgeting and committee work; as well as specialised courses on environmental protection and climate change, gender and youth.

 The courses are widely available and do not require prior knowledge.